-Practicing Exclusively Family Law Since 2005
+Practicing Exclusively Family Law Since 2011

-AAA Family Law Can Represent You In Family Law Appeals Anywhere In Florida
+AAA Family Law Can Represent You In Appeals Anywhere In Florida

-Adequate Family Court Record
+(1) Adequate Family Court Record

-Errors In The Judgment
+(2) Legal and Factual Errors In The Judgment

-Fortunately, trial judges often commit more than just two identifiable errors.
+Fortunately, trial judges often commit more than just one identifiable errors.
 However, not every Florida family law attorney can consistently unearth judicial errors, particularly the legal ones.
 This is where the next condition becomes important.

 How We Can Help

-As a family court lawyer that has also drafted appeals since 2005, I can best judge the quality of the trial records and uncover any legal errors that your family court judge made.
+As a family lawyer that has also drafted appeals since 2011, I can best judge the quality of the trial records and uncover any legal errors that your family court judge made.
 Therefore I can give you the best advice on whether to proceed with the appeal and the best chance of success in overturning the errors in the family court's ruling.

 At AAA Family Law attorney retainer fees for appeals cases have the following ranges, depending of the complexity of the case:

-Appeals of final orders: $3,000 to $5,000
+Appeals of final orders: $3,900 to $6,000

-Appeals of non-final orders: $2,000 to $4,000
+Appeals of non-final orders: $2,400 to $4,800

 For more information of our retainer fees see Family Lawyer Retainer Fees.